sulfuror/rescript-sh/README.md

    create a log; logs only will be created when you run the script without any command and option.
 You can turn logging off by swtiching this variable from "yes" to "no".

+**Headless server**:
+If you're using `rescript` in a headless, after running `rescript config` there is a chance it will do nothing.
+So after running `rescript config` (you need to run it anyways so the configuration file is created) just navigate to `$HOME/.rescript/config` and open the configuration files from there with your text editor.

 **Exclusions**: